DanielMazurkiewicz/WebAI/README.md

       defineParams: ["*a", "*b", "value",     // array type parameter a and b, non array type parameter "value" {                                     // (notice no default input for this operation)

-          name: "count",                      // we want to calculate output dimmensions, that is allowed use
+          name: "size",                      // we want to calculate output dimmensions, that is allowed use
                                               // reserved param name - it can define properties to calculate default

           paramsForDefault: [":a", ":b"],     // : - get dimmensions of parameter a and b